-Happiness is a simple thing, and it’s perhaps when we over complicate its truth that we create log jams in our searching, or find its smooth flow stymied by a head full of corpse ideas and dead thoughts and junk.
+Happiness is a simple thing, and it’s perhaps when we over complicate its truth that we create log jams in our searching or find its smooth flow stymied by a head full of corpse ideas and dead thoughts and junk.
 Worse is that the truth of real happiness can easily be hijacked by others, that just like a sexy female form can turn a man’s head, the promise of happiness is the marketing man’s ultimate weapon, the whole world under their spell.
-The sixty four inch TV.
+The sixty-four inch TV.
 The Range Rover.
 A week on Richard Branson’s island.
-The winning ticket that will give you all your ever wanted (but not want you need).
+The winning ticket that will give you all your ever wanted (but not want you to need).
 The promise of happiness turns the heads of all, only the wrong way I think.

-Cicero, one of those noble Roman’s passed by corpes bound for the Esquiline Hill, once wrote that: “If you have a garden and a library, you have everything you need”, an idea most of us can see the truth in, the trappings of life unnecessary as long as we can climb and wonder and explore (swap library for climbing wall, garden for crag).
-The simpler we make our lives, strip it back to the bare minimum, the less we over leverage our happiness.
+Cicero, one of those noble Roman’s passed by corpses bound for the Esquiline Hill, once wrote that: “If you have a garden and a library, you have everything you need”, an idea most of us can see the truth in, the trappings of life unnecessary as long as we can climb and wander and explore (swap library for climbing wall, garden for crag).
+The simpler we make our lives, strip it back to the bare minimum, the less we over-leverage our happiness.
 Ask yourself who was happier, our nomadic ancestor or us now?
 I know I have felt a kind of happiness no oligarch will never feel, to gain pleasure from nothing but a packet of melted M&M’s and a mug of hot tea.

 But how do you find silver linings?
-Well happiness is hard to achieve by simple addition (if I have X I will be happy), but much easier to find by imagined subtraction (if I lose X I’ll be unhappy).
+Well, happiness is hard to achieve by simple addition (if I have X I will be happy), but much easier to find by imagined subtraction (if I lose X I’ll be unhappy).
 Ask yourself how you felt before you began reading this?
 Like most I suspect you have some shadow over you, but ask yourself this: are you starving?
 Are you freezing?
 Are you sick?
-Ask yourself what are you chances of waking tomorrow without a knife to your throat or lungs full of salt water, your kin bobbing beside you?
-As a society we are maybe so unhappy, make life so much harder than it needs be, because we lack the imagination to see how much we really have.
-Perhaps that’s our curse, not content to split bones for their marrow with rocks, but to want more.
+Ask yourself what are your chances of waking tomorrow without a knife to your throat or lungs full of saltwater, your kin bobbing beside you?
+As a society we are maybe so unhappy, make life so much harder than it needs to be, because we lack the imagination to see how much we really have.
+Perhaps that’s our curse, not content to split bones for their marrow with rocks but to want more.
 When someone compares the UK to Stalin’s Russia or Nazi Germany I wish we could send them back for a little while, then yank them home to paradise.